algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

   - Displays matched job postings to candidates,
   - Matched candidates to companies.
 - **Notifications:**
-  - Sends alerts to users when a company starts a chat,
+  - Sends alerts to jobseekers when a company starts a chat,
   - Important updates.

 ## 7. User Interfaces